tournesol-app/tournesol/README.md

 ### Contributors

-The code source of the project exists thanks
+The code source of the project exists thanks to
 [all people who generously took the time to contribute][tournesol-github-contributors].

 Thank you very much!